The world forgot this Syrian prison. The Islamic State did not.

 The attack on the prison was more sophisticated and lethal than Western governments had anticipated.
 And at the same time that it was under assault, the SDF was reporting other simultaneous attacks in the region, including militant raids on checkpoints and a water tanker, the targeting of an SDF location with rocket-propelled grenades and machine gun fire, and a similar attack elsewhere on the home of an SDF commander.

 In Iraq, the overall pace of Islamic State attacks has slowed in recent months.
-But the group has still been able to exploit security gaps, especially in central Diyala province, to carry out a pair of dramatic, deadly attacks.
+But the group has still been able to exploit security gaps, especially in central Diyala province, to carry out a pair of dramatic and deadly attacks.

 In a briefing for reporters hours after U.S. Special Forces killed ISIS leader Abu Ibrahim al-Hashimi al-Qurayshi during a raid in northwestern Syria on Thursday, a senior Biden administration official said Qurayshi had directly supervised the group’s activities across Syria and Iraq and that it had been “seeking to reconstitute under his leadership.”